JishLong/NES-Game-Remaster/README.md

 ##Player
 ----Utilized state pattern, simple one line state methods for each possible action or state of player and a controller class set that implements all method headers.
 ----Sprites categories for handling stationary player state, walking direction and attacking directions.
-----Command Pattern for input, movement and damage execution
+----Command Pattern for input, movement and damage execution.
 ##Blocks
 ----Command pattern for block type swapping
 ----Factory, block switch case for all block types.